-Please call 03457 212 212° if you would like to receive this information in an alternative format such as large print, audio or Braille.

-The Co-operative Bank p.l.c. is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Financial Services Register No: 121885).
-Registered office: 1 Balloon Street, Manchester, M4 4BE.
-Registered in England and Wales (Company No: 990937).
+Please call 03457 212 212° (lines open 8am to 6pm Monday to F Saturday and Sunday) if you would like to receive this information format such as large print, audio or Braille. • The Co-operative Bank p.l.c. is authorised by the Prudential Regulation Authority and regulated by the Prudential Regulation Authority (Financial Services Register No: 121885).
+Registered office: 1 Registered in England and Wales (Company No: 990937).